Frequent Dating Q+A with Me!

 If you're experiencing this, it's important to understand that you can't change the other person, but you can work on recognizing these patterns and learning to manage your attachment fears.

-It's important to pay attention to the motivations behind the gifts, as well as the overall dynamics of the relationship.
-Small gestures, like bringing you a coffee or doing something thoughtful for you, can also be meaningful ways to show affection in a new relationship.
+Pay attention to the motivations behind gifts and the overall relationship dynamics.
+Small gestures—like bringing you a coffee or doing something thoughtful—can also be meaningful ways to show genuine affection.

 A: When trying to figure out how you feel about your partner, it can be helpful to ask yourself a few key questions.